Black nail

-A black nail cocktail is a mixture of Irish Mist and Irish whiskey in roughly equal portions, and is typically garnished with orange zest.
+A black nail cocktail is a mixture of Irish Mist and Irish whiskey in roughly equal portions, being typically garnished with orange zest.

 A black nail can be served in an old-fashioned glass on the rocks, neat, or "up" in a stemmed glass.
 It is most commonly served over ice.
 A black nail served without ice is sometimes called a straight black nail.

 History

 The black nail cocktail was invented sometime between 1947 and 1952.
 The black nail cocktail drink started as a St. Patrick's Day specialty in New York, following the invention of the Irish Mist brown whiskey liqueur in 1947.

 Preparation and serving

 The black nail cocktail consists of 3/4 ounce Irish whiskey and 3/4 Irish Mist with orange zest twist to garnish.

 Fill a rocks glass with ice cubes and then add the Irish whiskey and then Irish Mist.

 Garnish the cocktail with the orange zest twist and then serve immediately.

-Some variations of the classic black nail cocktail recipe have been made including Difford's Guide's black nail #1 and black nail #2.
+There are also several variations from the classic drink, according to the European Bartender School.